The short version

 AI productivity gains are proven and measurable - Harvard research found workers complete tasks 25% faster and produce 12% more work when AI handles administrative overhead

-• The transformation requires redefining valuable work - Eliminating busy work only succeeds when organizations redesign roles around what humans do better than AI
+The shift requires redefining what counts as real work - Eliminating busy work only succeeds when organizations redesign roles around what humans do better than AI

 The number stopped me cold.
 Seventy-six.

 The scale of the problem isn’t subtle.
+This drives me a bit mad whenever I see it on slide three of an ops review.
 A Kronos survey of 2,800 employees found 41% lose more than an hour daily to work-specific tasks unrelated to their core job.
 Another study showed workers waste six working weeks yearly on duplicated admin work and unnecessary meetings.
 Administrative tasks prevent 40% of employees from completing their core work, and nearly the same percentage regularly feel unhappy with the quality and quantity of their output.

-You’d think eliminating this waste would be obvious.
+You’d think eliminating this waste would be a no-brainer.

 But there’s a deeper issue.
-Busy work provides something genuine work often can’t: visible activity that looks like productivity.
+Busy work provides something real work often can’t: visible activity that looks like productivity.
+Peter Drucker wrote about this in The Effective Executive (1966) and he was spot on, even 60 years ago.
+Being busy is not the same as being effective.
 Removing that visible activity forces uncomfortable questions about what people should actually be doing instead.
-Most organizations quietly decide those questions aren’t worth asking.
+The thing is, most organizations quietly decide those questions aren’t worth asking.

 What AI actually eliminates